-Gains or losses on liabilities held for trading are recognized in the statement of profit or loss.
+Gains or losses on liabilities held for trading are recognized in the consolidated statement of income.
 Financial liabilities designated upon initial recognition at fair value through profit or loss are designated at the initial date of recognition, and only if the criteria in PFRS 9 are satisfied.